 Here's the news we've all been waiting for: Mario Kart is now available to download on iOS and Android.
 The release of Mario Kart Tour will be the first time a game from the series has appeared anywhere outside a Nintendo console or an arcade machine, as Nintendo continues to expand its lineup of smartphone games.

 When was Mario Kart Tour released?

-While Nintendo originally claimed that Mario Kart Tour would be released by March 2019 at the latest, the company has since confirmed that Mario Kart Tour has suffered a delay.
+While Nintendo originally claimed that Mario Kart Tour would be released by March 2019 at the latest, the company confirmed that Mario Kart Tour had suffered a delay.

 The closed beta tests took place through the summer, and Nintendo finally confirmed in August 2019 that the highly-anticipated game would be released on iOS and Android on 25 September 2019.
 That's today, and you can now download the game on the App Store and Google Play.